enrico-lattuada/enrico-lattuada.github.io/content/authors/admin/_index.md

     url: https://zuru.tech

 # Short bio (displayed in user profile at end of posts)
-bio: Tech explorer passionate about Python, C++, and CUDA.
+bio: "" #Tech explorer passionate about Python, C++, and CUDA.

 # Interests to show in About widget
 interests: